ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

     - will be transparent and result in keeping all protection rules and IP settings

 - **Moving an IP between Bare Metal game servers: from newer to older generation:**
-    - keep backward compatible rules (the same profile name)
+    - If destination server supports less protection rules than origin one, an error is displayed and action stopped.
-    - copy arkSurvivalEvolvedV311.78+ profile rules into arkSurvivalEvolved (older one)
+    - Backward compatible rules are kept (protection profile name must equal).
-    - delete all other rules that are not supported on the older generation
+    - Rules not supported on the destination server will be removed.

 - **Moving an IP from Bare Metal game server to other servers or services:**
-    - delete all GAME DDoS Protection rules from such IP as they are not supported outside Bare Metal game servers.
+    - All GAME DDoS Protection rules from such IP will be deleted, as they are not supported outside Bare Metal game servers.

 ## FAQ